LazySammy/LOTUS/tutorials/PARAMETERS.md

 ### Execution
 #### 🟢 ```log```
-- For people running LOTUS on linux, you can specify a log file to save the execution logs:
+- For people running LOncoG on linux, you can specify a log file to save the execution logs:
   - **<your_log_file_name>** > the log file will be created in the output folder with this name (include .log)
   - **<none>** > no log file will be created
 - Options:
-  - ```LOTUS.log``` ☑️
+  - ```LOncoG.log``` ☑️
   - ```<your_log_file_name>```
   - ```none```

 #### 🟢 ```verbose_prints```
-- During LOTUS running, you can choose to display synthetic or detailed information in the console:
+- During LOncoG running, you can choose to display synthetic or detailed information in the console:
     - **yes** > detailed information will be displayed in the console
     - **no** > synthetic information will be displayed in the console
 - Options: